m5stack/m5-docs/en/get-started/index.rst

 Your boards
 ============

+At the first time, you need to burn the specific firmware file(.bin) to your board following this article `How to burn firmware`_ befor developing it.

+.. _how to burn firmware: how_to_burn_firmware_en.html

 If you have one of ESP32 development boards listed below, click the corresponding one to start your development.

 ============================  ============================  ============================